 Now the rise of technology means that you no longer need to recruit or hire delivery drivers to deliver your food.

-So, what options are available to deliver foods to homes in 2022 and beyond?
+So, what options are available to deliver food to homes in 2023 and beyond?

 - Drones – businesses have been experimenting with delivering food by drone for years.
 Drones are ideal as they can deliver food to customers quickly and safely, working well in busy cities;